batanai777gw/C-Sharp-projects/README.md

 author: Batanai Gwanyanya

 C# Fundamentals.
-Content: code done in C# to for beginners.
+Content: all code is written in C#.
 1. Drawing shapes
 2. Data Types
 3. Working with strings